Ariana Grande's Manchester Concert Celebrated The City's Resilience

 Sam Charles Millward, a 31-year-old store manager who has worked in Manchester for 18 years, said he was "100% happy" that he had been able to come to the concert.

 "I wanted to be here today because I'm scared, and I want to stand strong and I want to shine bright," he told BuzzFeed News.
-"I think it's fantastic, I think it's absolutely beautiful, this is a beautiful atmosphere is connection and happiness."
+"I think it's fantastic, I think it's absolutely beautiful, this is a beautiful atmosphere of connection and happiness."

 "I wanted to to show there's more love than hate in Manchester, to raise money for the victims and show them that their lives mattered," said Jane Interona, 56, who attended the concert with her husband, children, and grandchildren.